 The results of the field tests are available on the public portion of the MoCA web site.
 MoCA is the only home networking alliance to publish their field tests.

-No. The MoCA standard works with any network access technology including fibre, DOCSIS, IPTV and any other means used to provide programming to the home.
+Yes.
+MoCA technology works with any network access technology including fibre, DOCSIS, IPTV and any other means used to provide broadband and programming to the home.

-The Alliance works with an independent testing facility called, Technical Systems Inc., NTS, (NASDAQ: NTSC), in El Segundo, California, www.ntscorp.com.
-NTS is the exclusive lab for certification of MoCA members' products.
+The Alliance works with an independent testing facility called, Technical Systems Inc., NTS in El Segundo, California, www.ntscorp.com.

 Certification generally takes two weeks.
 Upon completion and passage of certification, members can display the MoCA Certified logo on their products, showcase and demonstrate their products at Alliance sponsored tradeshows and events, and on the MoCA website.